Disciple0fMarx/card_roulette/README.md

 python3 -m card_roulette simulate --games 10 --players 4 --rounds 2
 ```

-Results will be saved in the `results` folders like so:
+Results will be saved in the `results` folder like so:

 ```bash
 results/